ShadmehrBakhtiary/Portfolio/README.md

 ### 4. LSTM Text Generation Model

-* Developed a Long Short-Term Memory (LSTM) model using PyTorch for generating text in the style of novels.
+* Developed a Long Short-Term Memory (LSTM) model using PyTorch to generate text in the style of novels.

 ### 5. FFT-Based Image Down-Sampling